DESCEND INTO AVERNUS [Grixis]

 Brain Freeze

 Brain Freeze is its own beast among mill cards.
 It's the most powerful card in the cube and a centralizing presence.
 You need a plan for when this card is put on the stack or you will lose to it.
-Keep in mind that storm is a single triggered ability that can be responded to and you're already well on your way.
+Draft an elixir or keep in mind that storm is a single triggered ability and you're already well on your way.

 Pingers